Fire Extinguishers (11/2022)

 617-524-5120, 716 Centre Street, Jamaica Plain

-Accepts specified gently-used furniture in good condition (no mattresses, futons, or sleeper sofas), as well as clothing, house wares, electronics, jewelry, and more for sale in their thrift store.
+Accepts only specified gently-used furniture in good condition (no mattresses, futons, or sleeper sofas), as well as clothing, house wares, electronics, jewelry, and more for sale in their thrift store.
 See guidelines.
-(Call to check and see if they are accepting furniture.
-From their website: “Please note that we have suspended our furniture pick-up service until further notice.“) Pick-ups must be booked online.
-Proceeds are used to work to prevent new infections, support those affected, and tackle the root causes of HIV/AIDS.
+(From their website as of July 2023: “Please note that we have suspended our furniture pick-up service until further notice.
+All furniture is accepted on a case by case basis and must have all necessary hardware. “) Proceeds are used to work to prevent new infections, support those affected, and tackle the root causes of HIV/AIDS.

 (617) 327-1170, 1580 VFW Parkway, W.Roxbury, MA firstname.lastname@example.org